Mons, Belgium: Mayor's Garden

 These buildings surround a small, irregularly shaped square, the Mayor's Garden, from which the Rue d'Enghien descends.
 The Ropieur Fountain, by sculptor Léon Gobert (1869–1935), can be found in the middle of the square.
 The ropieur symbolizes a young insolent resident of Mons, drenching passersby with water from the fountain.

 Saint Waltrude Collegiate Church

 Although located in the heart of the old County of Hainaut, the Saint Waltrude Collegiate Church is one of the most characteristic churches and most homogeneous of Brabantine Gothic architecture.

 The collegiate was built in the 15th century on the orders of canons.
 Along with the nearby Belfry, it is considered as a major symbol of the city of Mons.
-It contains many works of Jacques du Broeucq.
+It contains many works of Jacques Du Brœucq.

 It is made of local materials like sandstone, blue stone and brick.
 It is designed in a classic form, which is expressed by a Latin cross sign.
 It measures 115 metres long, 32 metres wide and rises to 24.5 metres at the keystone.
 The chancel is surrounded by an ambulatory and 15 chapels.